heig-vd-tin/heig-quiz/doc/markdown-format/questions/fill-in-the-gaps.md

   - bar
   - baz
 gaps:
-  spam:
+  -
     - cat
     - dog
     - girafe
-  eggs:
+  -
-    - Sunny side up
+    - sunny sided up
-    - Scramble
+    - scrambled
 ---
 # Fill In The Gaps

-Knowing the answer to this question, a `spam` would prefer its eggs `eggs`.
+Knowing the answer to this question, a *-* would prefer its eggs *-*.

 ![](https://travelbloggerz.files.wordpress.com/2013/11/4.jpg)